saahirlol/jjownd/README.md

       - /path/to/local/src:/src
 ```

+Replace `/path/to/local/src` with the path to your local directory containing the images.

 Then run the application using:

 ```bash
 docker-compose up
 ```

-Again, replace `/path/to/local/src` with the path to your local directory.
-These instructions will ensure that the `jjownd` application runs correctly with the necessary image and directory settings.